The San Francisco Ferry Building is a rare breed of unicorn landmark.

 Ferry Rides, the Farmers Market + More at SF Ferry Building

-The Ferry Plaza Farmer's Market is hands down the city's best spot to load up on California's bounty—and when the weather is nice, there's no better way to while away a Saturday than by shopping for picnic supplies here to then eat along the waterfront.
-This is also the spot to watch out for pop-ups with cult followings—many an SF restaurant got their start here.
+The Ferry Plaza Farmer's Market is hands down the city's best spot to load up on California's bounty—and when the weather is nice, there's no better way to while away a Saturday (8am to 2pm) than by shopping for picnic supplies here to then eat along the waterfront.
+This is also the spot to watch out for pop-ups with cult followings—many an SF restaurant got its start here.
 And don't forget to pick up a chicken at Roli Roti.
-The market is run by the nonprofit Center for Urban Education about Sustainable Agriculture, better known as CUESA, which also hosts regular events in the Ferry Building (and beyond) including cooking demonstrations, classes, cocktail events, and panel discussions.
-Downtown types can also swing by the market to grab a quick lunch bite or dinner ingredients on Tuesdays and Thursdays.
+The market is run by the nonprofit Foodwise, which also hosts regular events in the Ferry Building (and beyond) including cooking demonstrations, classes, cocktail events, and panel discussions.
+Downtown types can also swing by the market to grab a quick lunch bite or dinner ingredients on Tuesdays and Thursdays (10am to 2pm).

 Of course, the Ferry Building isn't all about food, drink, and shopping.
 It is called the Ferry Building, after all.
 From here, you can take the ferry to three locations in Marin: Larkspur, Sausalito, Tiburon and Angel Island, but the boats can be little tricky to navigate for newbies.
 Seek help at Bay Crossings, an indoor kiosk where you can get ferry schedules, a clipper card, and even little SF souvenirs. // If you really must take a Big Bus Tour of San Francisco, there's a kiosk for that here, too.